Estimating Probabilistic Safe WCET Ranges of Real-Time Systems at Design Stages: Evaluation

+EXP1 compares the results obtained from executing SAFE and the baseline.
+For comparison, SAFE selects a best-size point, i.e., WCET ranges, on a safe border that maximises the volume of the hyperbox the point defines (see Section~\ref{subsec:phase2}).
+Given two solutions, i.e., estimated WCET ranges, obtained by SAFE and the baseline, EXP1 checks the schedulability of the two solutions using simulations.
+To do so, we ran simulations multiple times by varying task arrivals and task execution times within their estimated WCET ranges and checked whether there was a deadline miss in each simulation result.

-\textbf{EXP1.} To answer RQ1, EXP1 compares our distance-based WCET sampling technique (described in Section~\ref{subsec:phase2}) with the naive random WCET sampling technique, for the second phase of SAFE.
-To this end, EXP1 first creates an initial training dataset by running the first phase of SAFE.
-EXP1 then relies on this initial training data for model refinement (Section~\ref{subsec:phase2}) by using both distance-based and naive random sampling.
-For comparison, EXP1 creates a test dataset by randomly sampling WCET values, which is independently created from the second phase of SAFE, and then compares the accuracy of the two sampling approaches in identifying safe WCET ranges for the test dataset.
+\textbf{EXP2.} To answer RQ2, EXP2 compares our distance-based WCET sampling technique (described in Section~\ref{subsec:phase2}) with the naive random WCET sampling technique, for the second phase of SAFE.
+To this end, EXP2 first creates an initial training dataset by running the first phase of SAFE.
+EXP2 then relies on this initial training data for model refinement (Section~\ref{subsec:phase2}) by using both distance-based and naive random sampling.
+For comparison, EXP2 creates a test dataset by randomly sampling WCET values, which is independently created from the second phase of SAFE, and then compares the accuracy of the two sampling approaches in identifying safe WCET ranges for the test dataset.

-\textbf{EXP2.} To answer RQ2, EXP2 monitors precision values of SAFE, obtained from 10-fold cross-validation (see Section~\ref{subsec:phase2}), over each model refinement.
+\textbf{EXP3.} To answer RQ3, EXP3 computes precision values for SAFE, obtained from 10-fold cross-validation (see Section~\ref{subsec:phase2}), over each model refinement for the ADCS subject.
+We note that EXP3 focuses on ADCS to evaluate the practical usefulness of SAFE as we do not have any access to the engineers who have developed the other study subjects, i.e., ICS and UAV.
 In our study context, i.e., developing safety-critical systems, engineers require very high precision, i.e., ideally no false positives, (see Section~\ref{sec:approach}).
-Hence, EXP2 measures precision over model refinements to align with such practice.
-EXP2 then measures whether SAFE can compute safe WCET ranges within practical execution time and at an acceptable level of precision.
+Hence, EXP3 measures precision over model refinements to align with such practice.
+EXP3 then measures whether SAFE can compute safe WCET ranges within practical execution time and at an acceptable level of precision.